What is the secret of the Sabbath Day?

-Centuries ago, the Romans called the seventh day of the week ‘the day of Saturn,’ in honour of ‘Saturn’ — one of the false gods of the ancient Roman religion.
+Centuries ago, the Romans called the seventh day of the week ‘the day of Saturn,’ in honour of ‘Saturn’, which was one of the false gods of the ancient Roman religion.
 This day of the week was also the same day that Messiah [and all the children of Israel of the first century], observed as the seventh day Sabbath Day.
 In our day, the seventh day is commonly known as Saturday.

 A Sign Between Yahuwah And His People

-As we saw in The Sabbath Day is a Sign, obeying the commandment to keep the Sabbath Day as set apart as special is a ‘sign’ between Yahuwah and His people:
+As we saw in The Sabbath Day is a Sign, obeying the commandment to keep the seventh-day Sabbath Day as set apart as special is a ‘SIGN’ between Yahuwah and His people:

 And Yahuwah [the LORD] spoke unto Moses, saying, Speak thou also unto the children of Israel, saying, Verily my sabbaths ye shall keep … It is a sign between me and the children of Israel forever (Exodus 31:12-18).